n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 >
 > "AU" (`U+09CC`) decomposes to "`U+09C7`,`U+09D7`"

+Because this decomposition is a character-level operation, the shaping engine may choose to perform it earlier, such as during an initial normalization step.
+However, all such decompositions must be completed before the shaping engine reach stage three, below.

 3. Third, all left-side dependent-vowel (matra) signs, including those that resulted from the preceding decomposition step, must be tagged to be  moved to the beginning of the cluster, with `POS_PREBASE_MATRA`.

-4. Fourth, any subsequences of adjacent marks ("Halant"s, "Nukta"s, syllable modifiers, and Vedic signs) must be reordered so that they appear in canonical order.
-"Nukta"s must be placed before all other marks.
+4. Fourth, any subsequences of adjacent marks ("Halant"s, "Nukta"s,
+syllable modifiers, and Vedic signs) must be reordered so that they appear in canonical order.
+For `<bng2>` text, this ordering means that any "Nukta"s must be placed before all other marks.
+No other marks in the subsequence should be reordered.

-5. Fifth, consonants that will take on pre-base forms must be tagged with `POS_PREBASE_CONSONANT`.
+5. Fifth, consonants that occur before the base consonant must be tagged with `POS_PREBASE_CONSONANT`.

 6. Sixth, initial "Ra,Halant" sequences that will become rephs must be tagged with `POS_RA_TO_BECOME_REPH`.

+> Note: an initial "Ra,Halant" sequence will always become a reph
+> unless the "Ra" is the only consonant in the cluster.

-7. Seventh, any consonants that occur after a dependent vowel (matra) sign must be tagged with `POS_POSTBASE_CONSONANT`.
+7. Seventh, any non-base consonants that occur after a dependent vowel (matra) sign must be tagged with `POS_POSTBASE_CONSONANT`.
 Such consonants will usually be followed by a "Halant" glyph, with the exception of special final-consonants.
 Bengali includes two such final consonants, "Khanda Ta" (`U+09CE`), and the sequence "Halant,Ya" (`U+09CD`,`U+09AF`), which triggers the "Yaphala" form.